aps831/workstation/README.md

 ## Testing
 To test the Ansible provisioning using Vagrant run `vagrant up`.
 Playbooks have been created called `virtualbox.yml`, `thor.yml`, `titan.yml` and `md-desktop.yml`. `virtualbox.yml` is designed to run through all the roles to test them by creating a Linux Mint instance in Virtualbox.
 However, the other playbooks can be tested by uncommenting the appropriate line in `Vagrantfile` and changing the `minikube_install` variable to `false`, `nas_mounting` to `present`, `firewall_state` to `disabled` and `jenkins_image_name` to `jenkins/jenkins:latest` in the appropriate playbook.

 If the Vagrant machine, called ansible, is running then re-provisioning can be performed with `vagrant provision`.
-Note that once Docker has been installed and the Vagrant machine has been restarted, the network interface `docker0` has no IP address.
-The work-around to this is to restart Docker with `sudo systemctl restart docker`.

 The password to the vagrant machine is `vagrant`.

 To run a single role for development or testing purposes: